Gibberlings3/Imoen4Ever/imoen_forever/readme.imoen_forever.english.txt

 -technical compatible with Alternatives (independent of installation order) (reply options of Alternatives still refer to Imoen missing, though)

 -compatible with Saerileth's route to Spellhold if installed *after* Saerileth mod.

+In general: There should be no problem with mods that do not introduce talking NPCs in chapter 2 or 3, i.e. all mods with content that either do not include NPCs or where the content kicks in after going to Brynnlaw, e.g. NPC mods starting in the Underdark or ToB mods.

+There will be a list of mods with content-wise compatibility in the mod's forum at G3.

+The mod is *not* compatible with my "Imoen is Stone" mod.

 ---------
 more notes for modders: